Rakesh-Mourya-G/xen-orchestra/docs/backups.md

 ## Restore a backup

-All your scheduled backups are acccessible in the "Restore" view in the backup section of Xen Orchestra.
+All your scheduled backups are acccessible in the "Restore" view in the backup section of CloudVisor.

 1. Select your remote and click on the eye icon to see the VMs available
 2. Choose the backup you want to restore